eveem/led_display/README.txt

 		- McuBoard
 		- JOptionPane

-Hardware used by this game:
+Hardware used in this project:
 	- Practicum Board (from 204223 subject)
 	- DC Motor
 	- Regulator Module